 It’s also interesting to observe the changes in how we talk about what we do.
 Ten years ago, we spent much of our time talking with hospital executives about why they needed us.
 Today, it’s more a question of when.

 Two main types of prospects: hospitals with a crisis, or hospitals with a vision

 Hospital executives who call us or request a consult through our website usually fall into one of two categories: Those who have a crisis, and those who have a vision.
-Most understand that telemedicine can help them meet their challenges.
+Most understand that adding telemedicine consults can help them meet their challenges.
 Some are more concerned than others with how quickly we can go to work.
 A few are already in crisis mode, facing a liquidity crisis or a possible closing.
 They need us NOW (or, as we’re often told, “yesterday”).
 Others are calmer: They know they need to change direction, and want to see how we can help.